 On our Oaxaca mezcal tour, we stopped at two traditional pulquerías in Santiago Matatlan.
 Both were unmarked buildings, luckily Gonzalo and René knew where to take us.
 Inside we’d find a family who was brewing the traditional beverage and they’d pour us a cup to try.

 They were both delicious.
-We even bought a liter to take home with us!
+I even bought a liter to take home!

 Final Thoughts - Oaxaca Mezcal Tour